 Instructions:

-Review the core principles of naturopathic medicine discussed in Lesson 3.
+Review the core principles of naturopathic medicine discussed in the lesson.

 For each principle, write a brief explanation of what it means to you.

 Now, consider how each principle might be applied in a clinical setting.
 Write a short scenario that demonstrates the application of each principle in practice.